Our Lady of Porta Vaga: Miraculous claims and apparition

-According to local legend, a Spanish carabinero Soldier on sentry duty on the Rosario isthmus one stormy night saw a halo of bright light amongst storm clouds above Canacao Bay.
-Thinking the light to be coming from Islamic pirates intent on sacking Cavite, the sentry shouted a challenge to the lights as they approached him.
+According to local legend, a Spanish carabinero soldier on sentry duty on the Rosario isthmus one stormy night saw a halo of bright light amongst storm clouds above Cañacao Bay.
+Thinking the light to be from Islamic pirates intent on sacking Cavite, the sentry shouted a challenge to the light as they approached him.
 When the light did not stop, he again called out.
 A calm and soothing voice replied from the light:

 "Soldadito, ¿por qué el alto me das en noche tan fría?
 Dame paso. ¿No conoces a María?"

-(Soldier boy, why challenge me on a night so cold?
+(Little soldier, why do you stop me on a night so cold?
 Let me pass.
-Don't you recognize Mary?)
+Do you not know Mary?)

 The soldier, struck with awe and confusion, replied:

-"Perdóname, Virgen María, Reina de mi devoción; pues solo soy un soldado que cumplo mi obligación!"
+"Perdónadme, Virgen María, Reina de mi devoción; ¡pues solo soy un soldado que cumplo mi obligación!"

-(Forgive me, my Virgin, Queen of my heart; for I am a poor sentinel abiding by his duty.")
+(Forgive me, Virgin Mary, Queen of my devotion; for I am a poor soldier abiding by his duty.")

 The morning followed the stormy night.
-The early risers, mostly fishermen and workers at the Cavite Royal Arsenal usually passed through the Porta Vaga gate in entering the puerto.
-Along the beach of Cañacao Bay, they found a framed image of the Virgen de la Soledad lying on the sandy shore.
-It was close to the spot where the Virgin appeared the previous night.
+The early risers, mostly fishermen and workers at the Cavite Royal Arsenal usually passed through the Porta Vaga gate in entering the port.
+Along the beach of Cañacao Bay, they found a framed image of the Virgen de la Soledad lying on the sandy shore, near where the Virgin had appeared the previous night.
 Others claimed it came with the debris of a Spanish galleon that sank during the fierce typhoon.
 They brought the image to the parish priest, who temporarily installed it in the parish church.
 Later, a small chapel was built near the Porta Vaga walls and for three centuries it became the shrine of the Virgen de la Soledad.

-An inscription was found at the back of the painting, "A doze de Abril 1692 años Juan de Oliba puso esta Stsma.
-Ymagen Haqui."
-This inscription says that "this sacred image was placed here on April 12, 1692 by Juan Oliva" but it does not clearly tells us the exact date of the Virgin's arrival.
-It is possible that it is the date when the Virgin was enthroned at the altar of the Ermita de Porta Vaga in the 17th century.
+An inscription was found at the back of the painting: "A doze de Abril 1692 años Juan de Oliba puso esta Stsma.
+Ymagen Haqui."("This sacred image was placed here on April 12, 1692 by Juan Oliva").
+It does not give an exact date of the Virgin's arrival, and it is possibly when the image was enthroned at the altar of the Ermita de Porta Vaga in the 17th century.
 Devotees of the Virgen de la Soledad were not satisfied in placing her in one of the seven churches of Cavite Puerto.
 They decided to build for her the Ermita de Porta Vaga, a small chapel near the gate of the Porta Vaga, the fortlet guarding the entrance to the Puerto de Cavite.
 For three centuries, it became the shrine of the Virgin.